This is a documentation for Board Game Arena: play board games online !

 4. Client side

-1. Check that you use ajaxcall only on player actions and never initiated programmatically.
+1. Check that you use ajaxcall/bgaPerformAction only on player actions and never initiated programmatically.
 Otherwise, your code will very likely create race conditions resulting in deadlocks or other errors.
 This can also break replays and tutorials.
 Exception: sometimes you can do no-op moves with timeouts (i.e. user has only one choice, but its unwise to reveal this information by skipping user turn), timeout has to be canceling itself if state transition happen automaticaly (i.e. during replay)

 5. User Interface